-Schools are the most direct way for children to access nutritional food that might not be available at home.
+- Schools are the most convenient place for children to access healthy food that might not be available at home.

-Learning capacity, school absenteeism, behavioral problems, and serious health issues among students can be addressed in large part simply by helping kids access nutritional food they might not have regular access to.
+Learning capacity, school absenteeism, behavioral problems, and serious health issues among students can be addressed in large part simply by helping kids access the nutrition they need to thrive.

 There is enough healthy food to share with every child in need of good nutrition.